 Preference in registration is given to declared engineering majors.
-Enrollment in EE courses requires a grade of C- or better in all prerequisite courses.
-Please consult the current Schedule of Courses for confirmed offerings each semester.
+Enrollment in EE courses requires a grade of C or better in all prerequisite courses, except as noted.

 EE 101 Electrical Engineering Skills (3) Electrical engineering subjects in a skill acquisition context at the freshman level.
 Learning, creative problem solving, brainstorming, technical information assimilation, and presentation skills development.
 Repeatable two times.
 DP

 EE 110 Introduction to Engineering Computation (3) Engineering problem solving using MATLAB.
 Basic programming concepts include input/output, branching, looping, functions, file input/output, and data structures such as arrays and structures.
 Matrix operations for solving linear equations.
 Engineering computations and visualization.
 EE and CENG majors only.
 A-F only.
 Pre: MATH 241 (or concurrent) or MATH 251A (or concurrent) or consent.

 EE 160 Programming for Engineers (4) (3 Lec, 1 3-hr Lab) Introductory course on computer programming and modern computing environments in C with an emphasis on algorithm and program design, implementation, and debugging.
 Includes a hands-on laboratory to develop and practice programming skills.
 A-F only.
 Pre: MATH 241 (or concurrent) or MATH 251A (or concurrent) or consent.

 EE 196 Freshmen Project (V) Freshman level individual or team project under EE faculty direction and guidance.
 This project provides early student entry into EE hands-on project activity providing practical skills, EE subject exposure and experience.
 Second semester freshman standing required.
 Repeatable unlimited times.
 Pre: consent.